 Class test 2

-Please note that the first class test will ONLY examine you on what we did in lab class from weeks 1 to 5 inclusive.
-The final class test will examine you on content in labs from week 6 to week 11 inclusive.
+Please note that the first class test will examine you on what we did in lab class & the lecture material from weeks 1 to 5 inclusive.
+The final class test will examine you on content in labs and material covered in lecture from week 6 to week 11 inclusive.

 CLASS Test 1 – 50% (Week 6)